klust/LUMI-EasyBuild-user/easybuild/easyconfigs/h/hpcat/README.md

     two packages separately and install in the correct directory before configuring and building `hpcat`

+-   A symbolic link in the `bin` directory to `libhpcathip.so` is also no longer needed.

 -   No more edits are needed.

 -   The LICENSE file now needs to be copied in `postinstallcmds`.